 VersaSync is a high-performance time & frequency GPS master clock and network time server that delivers accurate, software configurable time and frequency signals under all circumstances, including GNSS-denied environments.
 Its compact size and high level of ruggedization make VersaSync suitable for mobile applications in harsh environments.
-Its small footprint allows for easy integration of the time and frequency functionality into systems architecture.
+VersaSync's small footprint allows for easy integration of the time and frequency functionality into systems architecture.

 VersaSync includes all the timing functionality required in modern, network-centric applications: